nbcss/create-factory-controller/README.md

 - Create: FluidLogistic: Supports set fluids in factory gauge.
 - Create: Fluid: Supports set fluids in factory gauge, but we may stop future compatibility support.
-- Create: Repackaged: Supports fluid gauges in controller.
+- Create: Repackaged: Supports Fluid Gauge in controller.
+- Use any portable stock keeper GUI from other mods (Such as Create: Mobile Packages and Create Phantom) to order production item.

 ## Dependencies